, Mumbai campus

 Assessment of economic costs of non-communicable diseases

-Equity in access to health Care
+Equity in access to and utilisation of health Care

 Peer Reviewed Journal Articles